-The hefty minimums required by many firms can make it seem as though holding investments is the preserve of the rich.
-However, don’t discount your ability to buy and sell mutual funds, stocks and bonds even if you don’t have deep pockets.
+Playing in the stock market may seem like something for the rich only.
+However, don’t discount your ability to buy and sell mutual funds, stocks and bonds when you don’t have the deepest of pockets.

 Sign up for an automatic investment plan

 An automatic investment plan may be your best bet for buying mutual funds with a small deposit, but stocks are another story.
-They are much easier to buy with whatever little money you find left in your checking account at the end of the month.
+They are much easier to buy with however little money you find left in your checking account at the end of the month.

 Buy stocks directly from a company

-You may think the only way to buy stocks is to go through a brokerage, but direct purchase plans are an easy way to get your shares straight from the source.
+Direct-purchase plans are an easy way to get your shares straight from the source.
 These plans are how big companies sell stocks directly to investors.

 Some companies may allow one-time purchases of stock, while others offer plans similar to automatic investment plans.
-Either way, the minimums are generally low, as little as $250 for a one-time purchase or $50 for an automatic investment plan.
+Either way, the minimums are generally low — as little as $250 for a one-time purchase, or $50 for an automatic investment plan.